 the new go-to for Single Target DPS.

-the best ST talent in the row.
-On 3+ targets remains the go-to.
+best ST talent.
+On sustained cleave (3+ targets) remains the go-to.

 Tier 6 Talents (Level 108)

 this talent is a must.
 More charges means you're less impacted by downtime in combat, and most importantly lets you buff every single one of your